Noellelivinggayness/1in10000-for-embryo_of_philosophy/README.md

 # one in 10000 chances every seconds to spawn embryo_of_philosophy
+PLEASE optimize my shit I beg of you pull requests would be awesome!

 Minecraft add-on mod for Star Rail: Apocalyptic Shadow

 Adds a random chance to spawn embryo_of_philosophy in the world